RobertJGabriel/websiteWrapper/README.md

 3. The icon (its full path) you want pass (To convert images to icns visit [iconverticons](https://iconverticons.com/online/) )

 It will then create a folder called build .
-Your exe and  Mac app (.app) wrapper are there now  :)
+Mac app (.app) wrapper are there now  :)

 ```